tmuras/moosh/README.md

     cd /moodle/root/installation
     moosh user-create user_{1..5}

-If you don't know the exact name of the command you want to run but know the part of it, run moosh with the sub-string:
+If you don't know the exact name of the command you want to run but know the part of it, run moosh with the substring:

     moosh user